 - Critical thinking and data analysis

-- Teamwork and motivating others
+- Teamwork and motivating others.

-Arts postgraduates find that it’s often these types of skill that have been of most interest to employers – rather than their particular discipline.
+Arts postgraduates find that it’s often these types of skills that have been of most interest to employers – rather than their particular discipline.
 For applicants who’ve undertaken further study directly in the same field as the employer should also stress their breadth of knowledge and any extra work placements undertaken.

 Where can I find a job?